 - Using your wooden spoon or spatula, start combining everything.
 Once combined using your hands, begin to knead the dough; when it starts to pull away from the sides of the bowl, it is ready to rest.
 I knead for about 5 minutes.
 If the dough is too sticky, add more flour, a couple of tablespoons at a time, and vice versa, add a splash more water if it's too dry—drizzle olive oil and tap/glaze all over the dough.

 - Cover the bowl with a large kitchen towel and let it rise until it doubles in size.
-It takes about 2 hours, sometimes less if the house is warmer.
+It takes an hour or two hours, sometimes less if the house is warmer.
+(RISE 1)

 - Preheat the oven to 450 F

-- Once the dough has doubled in size one more time, knead it again to shape it.
+- Once the dough has doubled once again, knead it again to shape it.

 Also, you could preheat the enameled Dutch oven before baking by drizzling a bit of oil first.
 Then place it in the cold oven to heat up gradually for about 10 minutes or so.
 Never put a cold, empty pot in a hot oven to heat.
 So heat dutch oven for a bit first then, place the dough in.
 This method will prevent dutch oven from cracking.
 You can also heat it on the stove-top.
 Whichever step you take, it will be fine.
 If you're concerned, the safest bet is to use a non-enameled and ceramic Dutch oven when baking bread.